58 Birds photographed

 Nicobar Pigeon

-A colorful pigeon with iridescent plumage and a distinctive hackle of feathers.
+A colourful pigeon with iridescent plumage and a distinctive hackle of feathers.

 -